wp-plugins/frankencookie/readme.txt

 == Changelog ==

+= 1.0.4 =
+* Updated to use API functions for internal paths instead of WordPress constants.

 = 1.0.3 =
 * Changed the message and link CSS classes to make them more specific and avoid clashes with themes using the CSS class _hide_ to hide content.
 * Updated the minimum required WordPress version and tested up to version info.